Typical due diligence issues

 Asset sale

-The structure, content and form of an asset purchase agreement will depend on the assets in question (a public deed is required in case of a transfer of real estate).
+The structure, content and form of an asset purchase agreement will depend on the assets in question (a public deed is required in the case of a transfer of real estate).
 Swiss law enables the universal transfer of assets and liabilities (e.g., a business) by operation of law under the Merger Act.
 The Merger Act entails an enhanced protection of creditors, in particular the three-year joint and several liability of the transferor of liabilities.
-This is one of the reasons why asset deals are today still usually carried out by way of an individual transfer of assets and liabilities.
-However, the universal transfer of assets and liabilities under the Merger Act may be particularly useful where several real estate properties are to be transferred, in which case only one public deed is required and all the real estate properties concerned are transferred at the time the transfer agreement is registered with the commercial register.
+This is one of the reasons why the majority of asset deals are today still usually carried out by way of an individual transfer of assets and liabilities.
+However, the universal transfer of assets and liabilities under the Merger Act may be particularly useful where several real estate properties are to be transferred, in which case only one public deed is required, and all the real estate properties concerned are transferred at the time the transfer agreement is registered with the commercial register.
+However, similar results regarding the transfer of real estate properties can be achieved by contributing the properties in kind into a newly incorporated corporation.

 Closing